All of our content is written by humans, not robots. Learn More

 Equipment

 We’ve tested out a ton of security systems and security cameras, and as you can see on the chart below, there’s a huge range on their costs.
-At the least, we bought a $60 kit from Wyze, while we purchased a $900 camera system from Swann.
+You can get a basic kit for as little as $100 from Wyze, or invest in a complex camera system from Swann that runs closer to $900.

 Security brand Name of system Equipment list Cost (low to high)